munificent/craftinginterpreters/book/statements-and-state.md

 print 2 + 1;
 ```

 It almost looks like a real program!
-Note that the REPL too now requires you to
+Note that the REPL, too, now requires you
-enter a full statement instead of a simple expression.
+to enter a full statement instead of a simple expression.
 Don't forget your
 semicolons.

 ## Global Variables